-You are looking for shoots to come up.
+Lastly, you are looking for the shoots to come up!

 The mason jar gives a stunning view of this experiment!
 My son loved being able to see the changes so easily.
 Do you know you can also grow crystals in mason jars for a fun science activity!